 - Hardship Policy Concerning Innocent Third Parties Involved in Circumvention (August 2002) +

 Hardship Transfers (June 1995 Board meeting)

 On a case-by-case basis, AKC will consider the application for relief from innocent third parties when that relief does not affect the accuracy of the registry nor defeat the purpose of a suspension of privileges.
 With suspensions for record-keeping and identification, a hardship transfer to a new owner, who obtained the dog prior to the suspension, will only be considered where the identity of the dog or litter can be definitely verified.

 - Hobby Breeder Definition (April 1993 Board meeting) +

 - Imports with AKC Registered Sires and Dams (May 1997 Board meeting) +

 - Import Breeding Stock (July 2005 Board meeting) +

-Judicial or Administrative Determination of Inappropriate Treatment (Adopted in September 1990, Amended in December 1993, November 2004, and May 2011)
+Judicial or Administrative Determination of Inappropriate Treatment (September 1990 Board meeting; amended in December 1993, November 2004 and May 2011)